dasarpai/old.dasarpai.github.io/_dsblog/2021-07-14-DSR-ML-Tasks-and-Model-Evaluation.md

 Machine learning is a subject where we study how to create & evaluate machine learning models.
 To create these models, we need different types of data.
 We build models which can help us do various kinds of tasks.
 There are hundreds of model building techniques and researchers keep adding new techniques, and architectures as when need arises.
 But, the question is how do you evaluate these models which are output of the model trainings?
 To evaluate the performance of a model on structured data, or classification/regression/clustering models, we require one kind of metrics.
 But this becomes complicated when we are dealing with voice, text and audio data.
 How do you evaluate ten models which are responsible for translation, or locating an object in the image, transcribing voice into text, captioning an image?
 To solve this problem, standard databases are created and everyone needs to demonstrate the performance of their model, architecture, or approach against that dataset.
 But, even if you have a baseline dataset, how will you evaluate various NLP or deep learning tasks?
 For that GLUE, SuperGLUE benchmarks are created.

+## What is BLEU Benchmark?
+BLEU (Bilingual Evaluation Understudy) is a metric used to evaluate the quality of machine translation.
+It is based on the n-gram precision between the machine translation and the reference translation.

+BLEU-1 measures the unigram precision, which is the fraction of unigrams in the machine translation that also appear in the reference translation.
+A BLEU-1 score of 1 means that the machine translation is a perfect match for the reference translation.

+BLEU-1 is a simple and easy-to-understand metric, but it can be biased towards shorter translations.
+For example, a machine translation that is twice as long as the reference translation will have a lower BLEU-1 score, even if it is more accurate.

+To address this, BLEU-n metrics were developed, which measure the n-gram precision for n>1.
+BLEU-4 is the most commonly used BLEU-n metric.
+A BLEU-4 score of 1 means that the machine translation is a perfect match for the reference translation.
+However, BLEU-4 scores are typically much lower than 1, and a score of 0.5 or higher is considered to be good.

+BLEU-4 is a simple and easy-to-understand metric, but it can be biased towards shorter translations.
+For example, a machine translation that is twice as long as the reference translation will have a lower BLEU-4 score, even if it is more accurate.

+Steps to calculate BlLEU score are as following.
+1. Step1: Calculate N-gram Precision: BLEU calculates precision scores based on matching n-grams (sequences of n words) between the candidate translation and the reference translations.
+It computes precision scores for 1-gram (unigram), 2-gram (bigram), 3-gram, and 4-gram matches.
+2. Step2: Brevity Penalty: BLEU also takes into account the length of the candidate translation compared to the reference translations.
+This is because shorter translations tend to have an advantage in n-gram matching, but they might not convey the full meaning of the source text.
+BLEU applies a brevity penalty to avoid favoring overly short translations.
+3. Step3: Compute Geometric Mean: BLEU combines the precision scores of different n-gram matches using a geometric mean.
+This is done to give a balanced consideration to different n-gram orders.
+This metric helps in capturing both local and global translation quality.
+4. Step4: Score Calculation: The BLEU score is calculated by multiplying the geometric mean of the n-gram precisions by the brevity penalty.
+The result is a value between 0 and 1, where a higher score indicates a better match between the candidate translation and the reference translations.

+It's important to note that while BLEU is widely used for evaluating machine translation systems, it has some limitations.
+For instance, BLEU relies solely on n-gram matching and does not capture higher-level semantic or syntactic aspects of translation quality.
+As a result, it may not always align well with human judgments of translation quality, especially when dealing with creative or complex translations.

+Despite its limitations, BLEU remains a widely used and easily computable metric for quick and automated evaluation of machine translation outputs.
+Researchers often combine BLEU with other metrics or use it as a starting point for evaluation, but more advanced metrics have been developed over time to address its limitations.

+Advantages of using BLEU score:
+- It is a simple and easy-to-understand metric.
+- It is relatively insensitive to changes in word order.
+- It has been shown to be effective in evaluating the performance of machine translation.

+Disadvantages of using BLEU score:
+- It can be biased towards shorter translations.
+- It does not take into account the semantic similarity between the machine translation and the reference translation.
+- It can be difficult to interpret the results of BLEU score for different tasks.

 ## What is GLUE Benchmark?
 The **GLUE (General Language Understanding Evaluation)** benchmark is a collection of diverse natural language processing (NLP) tasks designed to evaluate and compare the performance of various machine learning models and techniques in understanding and processing human language.
 It serves as a standard evaluation framework for assessing the general language understanding capabilities of different models.